peterwalkley/SE4AdminTool/README.md

 ## TODO (if sufficient demand)
+- From MateiSim.
+Allow restriction of players who can connect by play hours - kick those with too many or who have closed profiles.
 - No JRE installer and shell scripts for unix home server running the command line version
 - Create configuration properties files via GUI